What should I do if my battery terminals are rusty?

 If the battery terminals have damage, you will need to replace your battery.

 You can now poor a little baking soda on each terminal/ post and the wiring connectors/clamps and scrub them with a wet toothbrush.
-If the toothbrush isn’t doing the trick, you can use a wire brush.; When you have finished cleaning the terminals, wipe and dry the terminals with a lint free cloth.
+If the toothbrush isn’t doing the trick, you can use a wire brush.
+When you have finished cleaning the terminals, wipe and dry the terminals with a lint free cloth.

-After that, hook the positive wire back to the positive terminal/ post, then the negative wire back to the negative terminal/ post (reverse of what you did earlier).
+Hook the positive wire back to the positive terminal/ post, then the negative wire back to the negative terminal/ post (reverse of what you did earlier).